brevzin/brevzin.github.io/_posts/2018-11-12-improve-spaceship.md

 - `<`{:.language-cpp}, manual
 - `<`{:.language-cpp}, constrained and defaulted

 The other 6 operators are either constrained and defaulted, or redirect to `<`{:.language-cpp}.
 Maybe we could add fall-backs there?
 That is, have `p > q`{:.language-cpp} fall-back to `q < p`{:.language-cpp}.
 That is easy to do, since those two are surely equivalent.

-But you run into problems with `p <= q`{:.language-cpp}.
+But we run into problems with `p <= q`{:.language-cpp}.
 For a weak order, that is equivalent to `!(q < p)`{:.language-cpp}.
 But for a partial order, you'd need `p == q || p < q`{:.language-cpp}.
 How do you know which to choose?
 The former is obviously more performant, the latter is more correct - but picking the former is assuming semantics on a type.
 Exactly the problem I ran into initially with P1186.

 ### A different kind of default